 Injured by defective bike - what are your legal rights?

-We are all aware of the benefits of cycling, particularly during these unprecedented times.
+We are all aware of the benefits of cycling with many people taking up cycling during COVID-19 pandemic.

 However, over the years our product liability and consumer law experts at Digby Brown have dealt with an alarming number of injury cases caused by bike defects which came to light either the same day the bike left the shop or in the months that followed.